Shopify VS Woocommerce: Which ecommerce platform is th best?

 Shopify

-Shopify comes with a visual page editor know as the "theme editor".
-This allows you to view each page of your store whilst editing content and imagery.
-Shopify splits each part of your website up into sections that you can update and edit.
-On the homepage you can even re-arrange sections within the page editor.
+Throughout the entire store, you can re-arrange sections within the page editor, add new sections and even create entirely new page templates to use without the need of a developer..
 We love how easy content management is with Shopify without using additional tools.
-Individual page content and product page content is edited outside of the theme editor and is edited under "products" or "pages".
+Individual page content and product page content are edited outside of the theme editor and are edited under "products" or "pages".
 Each page has the option for one large bulk of text that can be edited with a rich-text editor plus a page title.
-We understand a page will often have multiple elements and requires additional parts of content to be editale.
-We use a number of tools to allow our stores to have as many updateable sections on each individual page as needed.
+We understand a page will often have multiple elements and requires additional parts of content to be editable Shopify allows you to leverage metafields and metaobjects to apply dynamic data to different types of pages across your store.

-Ecommerce Features
+5. Ecommerce Features

 Cart Abandonment Notifications